Chafalleiro/ETail/README.md

 * Documentation for plugin making, regular expression creation and general use.
 * Help system and popup tags.
 * Cleanup and adjust the GUI.
+* Refactor the code.
+* Get rid of Pyautogui to downsize the exe.
+* Remake some parts of the regex creator.
+It needs to be more intuitive and complete.
+* Activation routines for simple filters.

-Totally rewritten form HTA to Python.
+Totally rewritten from HTA to Python.
 Authors Deepseek AI and Alfonso Abelenda Escudero.

 Old 0.11 version installer and sources can be downloaded from here ATM